learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Git/Git.md

    same point is that available to accomplish the task. different point is that git fetch is much safer than git pull.

-3.1: Wroks with remote branches
+3.1: Works with remote branches

 To gain a deeper understanding of how git fetch operates, it's helpful to explore the way Git manages and archives commits.
 Within a Git repository, there is a hidden directory named `.git/objects`.
 This directory serves as the storage for all commits, encompassing both those from local and remote sources.
 To differentiate between commits from local and remote branches, Git utilizes branch references (refs).
 The refs associated with local branches can be found in the `.git/refs/heads/` directory.
 When you run the git branch command, it displays a list of these local branch refs.